neomutt/neomutt.github.io/_distro/arch.md

 ## Update <a class="offset" id="update"></a>

-You must manually run the installation commands again to update Neomutt.
+You must manually run the installation commands again to update NeoMutt.
 Or you can use an AUR helper to automate it for you.
 Take a look at the ArchWiki page for the [AUR](https://wiki.archlinux.org/index.php/Arch_User_Repository).

 ## Removal <a class="offset" id="remove"></a>

-To remove Neomutt along with any dependencies that will be orphaned use the following command:
+To remove NeoMutt along with any dependencies that will be orphaned use the following command:

 ```